pretix/pretix-docs/docs/tutorial/products.md

 We will then select our event in the list of "Your upcoming events", open :btn-icon:fa3-ticket: Products: in the sidebar and click the :btn:Categories: subentry.
 This page shows the list of all product categories, which at the moment should only include a single category named "Tickets".

-We will click the :btn-icon:fontawesome-solid-plus: Create a new category: button and give the category a name such as "Extras".
+We will click the :btn-icon:fa3-plus: Create a new category: button and give the category a name such as "Extras".
 Clicking the :btn:Save: button at the bottom of the page takes us back to the product categories page, which now lists two entries: "Tickets" and our newly created category named "Extras".

 ## Creating and editing products